-The World Trade Center Environmental Health Center at Bellevue Hospital has a pediatric program dedicated to the assessment and treatment of WTC-related conditions in children and adolescents.
-Parents who wish to make an appointment for a child who was exposed to the World Trade Center disaster and whom they believe is suffering from a health problem related to this exposure should call 877-WTC-0107.
+The World Trade Center Health Program has a pediatric program dedicated to the assessment and treatment of WTC-related conditions in children and adolescents.
+Parents who wish to make an appointment for a child who was exposed to the World Trade Center disaster and whom they believe is suffering from a health problem related to this exposure should call 888-982-4748.

 What We Know from the Research